apache/spark/docs/sql-ref-syntax-qry-select-usedb.md

 ---

 ### Description
-Set the provided databse as current database.
-All subsequent commands that do not explicitly specify a database will use this one.
-The default current database is default
+Set the provided database as current database.
+All subsequent queries will resolve table names to this database if database name is not provided.
+The default database name is 'default'

 ### Syntax
 {% highlight sql %}